BurningDog/sa-academic-software/.github/ISSUE_TEMPLATE/university-contract-regarding-intellectual-property.md

 ---
-name: University contract regarding intellectual property
+name: Tertiary institution contract regarding intellectual property
-about: Add the applicable part from a university contract
+about: Add the applicable part from a tertiary institution contract
-title: "[Contract] "
+title: "[New contract] "
 labels: ''
 assignees: ''

 ---

-**Name of the university**
+**Name of the tertiary institution**

 **Year the contract was created**